Jona Efoloko: Biography

 On 3 August 2025, he placed second in the final of the 200 metres at the 2025 UK Athletics Championships in Birmingham in a personal best time of 20.42 seconds.
 In September 2025, he competed in the men's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.

+Efoloko was a finalist in the 60 metres at the 2026 British Indoor Athletics Championships in Birmingham, on 14 February 2026, placing fifth overall.

+Efoloko was named in the British squad for the 4 x 100 metres relay at the 2026 World Athletics Relays in Gaborone, Botswana.
+He competed in the mixed 4 × 100 m relay as the team qualified for the 2027 World Athletics Championships.
+He was selected to represent England at the 2026 Commonwealth Games in Glasgow.